arthai-marketplace

 Start with prime — the everything bundle.
 Includes all agents, skills, and hooks:

-/plugin install prime@arthai-marketplace
+/plugin install prime@arthai

 If you want a smaller, focused bundle instead, see the plugin catalog for all available bundles.